ellie-commons/jorts/README.md

 ## Donations

-Most of the code was from Lainsce.
-This is from an old version of jort
+Most of the code was from Lainsce because this is a fork of an old version of Notejot.

+Now, the real official notejot is something different, much less basic, and not focused on elementary OS.

+Some people liked the old one, and thus we diden a fork of it.
+However i struggle with porting gtk3 to gtk4, so this wont really go anywhere

 [Be a backer on Lainsce on Patreon](https://www.patreon.com/lainsce)